erxes/erxes/docs/docs/components/Button/button.md

 ---
-id: buttons
+id: button
-title: Buttons
+title: Button
 ---

-import { ButtonComponent } from "./buttons.js"
+import { ButtonComponent } from "./button.js"

 <p>Custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.</p>